cloudfoundry/overview-broker/README.md

 A simple service broker conforming to the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/) specification that hosts a dashboard showing information on service instances and bindings created by any platform the broker is registered with.

+The broker supports has two plans: `simple` and `complex`.
+The `complex` plan has a schema that is used to validate configuration parameters that are provided when creating a service instance, updating a service instance or creating a service binding.

-The [Open Service Broker API](https://www.openservicebrokerapi.org/) project allows developers, ISVs, and SaaS vendors a single, simple, and elegant way to deliver services to applications running within cloud native platforms such as Cloud Foundry, OpenShift, and Kubernetes.
+> The [Open Service Broker API](https://www.openservicebrokerapi.org/) project allows developers, ISVs, and SaaS vendors a single, simple, and elegant way to deliver services to applications running within cloud native platforms such as Cloud Foundry, OpenShift, and Kubernetes.
 The project includes individuals from Fujitsu, Google, IBM, Pivotal, RedHat and SAP.

 ---